Harvard Crimson: Football

-See: Harvard Crimson football and Harvard Stadium

-The football team has competed since 1873 (using rugby union rules through 1882).
+The football team has competed since 1873, initially using rugby union rules through 1882.
 They have won ten national championships when the school competed in what is now known as the FBS.
 They are perhaps best known for their rivalry with Yale, known as "The Game".
 Sixteen former players have been inducted into the College Football Hall of Fame.

 Harvard's athletic rivalry with Yale is intense in every sport in which they meet, coming to a climax each fall in their annual football meeting, which dates back to 1875.
 While Harvard's football team is no longer one of the country's best as it often was a century ago during football's early days (it won the Rose Bowl in 1920), both it and Yale have influenced the way the game is played.
 In 1903, Harvard Stadium introduced a new era into football with the first-ever permanent reinforced concrete stadium of its kind in the country.
 The stadium's structure actually played a role in the evolution of the college game.
 Seeking to reduce the alarming number of deaths and serious injuries in the sport, the "Father of Football", Walter Camp (former captain of the Yale football team), suggested widening the field to open up the game.
 But the state-of-the-art Harvard Stadium was too narrow to accommodate a wider playing surface.
 So, other steps had to be taken.
 Camp would instead support revolutionary new rules for the 1906 season.
 These included legalizing the forward pass, perhaps the most significant rule change in the sport's history.

 In both 1919 and 1920, headed by All-American brothers Arnold Horween and Ralph Horween, Harvard was undefeated (9–0–1, as they outscored their competition 229–19, and 8–0–1, respectively).
 The team won the 1920 Rose Bowl 7–6 over the University of Oregon.
 It was the only bowl appearance in Harvard history.